AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-getting-started-intro.md

 ## Getting started goals

-In this Getting Started exercise, you will do the following:
+In this Getting Started exercise, you will do the following in the order shown:

 1. Create a namespace that will contain all of your OCS resources, including an instance of the Sequential Data Store and the data streams.